osho81/car-rental-v2/README.md

 ### DB & Mockdata

 For this project H2 database is used.
-There are two approaches, one in memory only, and one with enabled H2 db connection in intelliJ as well.
+There are two approaches, one in memory only, and one with enabled H2 db connection in intelliJ as well (db on local file).
 In both cases the MockData.java automatically creates few mockdata records to the database.
 - If there is need for more mockdata records, execute the whole of part of the data.sql file.
   - No customized schemas are used.
-  - If required, select TWRENTAL.PUBLIC as target data source/schema in data.sql run configurations.
+  - If required, select DBname.PUBLIC as target data source/schema in data.sql run configurations.
   - Alternatively, copy sql statements from the data.sql file and run in the H2 browser console.

 #### H2 in memory only

-- Enable spring.datasource.url=jdbc:h2:mem:twrental in application.properties file
+- Enable spring.datasource.url=jdbc:h2:mem:DBname in application.properties file
 - (Unconnect or ignore eventual intelliJ connected H2 db)
 - If there is need for more mockdata records, copy sql statements from the data.sql file and run in the H2 browser console.

 #### H2 approach for H2 console & intelliJ db connect

-- Enable #spring.datasource.url=jdbc:h2:file:/data/twrental;AUTO_SERVER=TRUE in application.properties file
+- Enable #spring.datasource.url=jdbc:h2:file:/data/DBname;AUTO_SERVER=TRUE in application.properties file
 - Optionally connect H2 db to intelliJ

 #### Access H2 db in browser